 Set up to fail?

-Incident investigations, across all industries, often conclude that individuals were “set up to fail” – perhaps by poorly-designed equipment, unworkable procedures, or conflicting priorities.
+Incident investigations, across all industries, often conclude that individuals were “set up to fail” – perhaps by poorly-designed equipment, unworkable procedures, conflicting priorities or other human factors issues.
 These individuals are usually at the sharp end of the organisation – those in the direct line of fire – such as refinery technicians, airplane pilots, train drivers or nurses.

 However, we must also consider that organisations can set leaders up to fail.
 This is suggested by the subtitle of a recent report on leadership by The King’s Fund: “Delivering the impossible”.
 On reading the report, you could understandably question whether senior leadership roles in the NHS are still “do-able”.